 President Fox, even before taking office, appointed well known human rights activist Mariclaire Acosta as a Special Ambassador for Human Rights, and Mexican spokesmen have asserted that Mexico will be open to visits by human rights organizations and foreign visitors and will take strong human rights positions.
 Immediately after his inauguration, President Fox signed an agreement with the United Nations to provide technical assistance on human rights.
 The killing of human rights lawyer Digna Ochoa y Placido on October 19, 2001, has raised questions about the government's human rights policies, and prompted calls for prompt action by the government from domestic and foreign human rights organizations.
 Criticism has also been expressed over the government's allegations in May and June 2002 that her death may have been a suicide.
 President Fox freed two well known Mexican environmentalists that Digna Ochoa had represented and defended, namely Rodolfo Montiel and Teodoro Cabrera, on November 8, 2001.

-The National Commission on Human Rights presented a report to President Fox, on November 27, 2001, that documented human rights abuses and disappearances of persons in the 1970s and early 1980s, and President Fox named legal scholar Ignacio Carrillo as a Special Prosecutor to investigate these and other cases on January 4, 2002.
+The National Commission on Human Rights presented a report to President Fox, on November 27, 2001, that documented human rights abuses and disappearances of persons in the 1970s and early 1980s; President Fox named legal scholar Ignacio Carrillo as a Special Prosecutor to investigate these and other cases on January 4, 2002.
 President Fox ordered the release from prison of General Jose Francisco Gallardo on February 9, 2002, but did not pardon him, despite the fact that human rights groups argue that his conviction in military courts for theft and corruption was fabricated because of his advocacy of a human rights ombudsman for the Mexican military.
 The State Department's March 2002 human rights report on Mexico states that Fox Administration efforts to improve the human rights situation continued to meet with limited success.
 On May 31, 2002, a group of 26 indigenous peasants were killed in southern Oaxaca, and 15 men and one woman were arrested in early June 2002 for the killings that were purportedly motivated by longstanding land disputes in the area.
 In June 2002, President Fox signed a new Freedom of Information Act for Mexico, and released secret government archives.
-In early July 2002, former President Echeverria was questioned about his role in the 1968 killing of students in Tlatelolco.
+In late September 2002, Mexican army officers General Mario Arturo Acosta and Francisco Quiros, both already in prison on drug trafficking charges, were charged, along with retired Major Francisco Javier Barquin, with homicide for the killings of 143 anti-government activists in the 1970s.
+On March 24, 2003, authorities charged Luis de la Barreda Moreno, the former head of the now disbanded secret police, with torture and murder of alleged guerrilla leader Jesus Piedra Ibarra in the mid-1970s.